The Benefits of Solar in Florida are as follows:

 At today’s current power costs of $150 a month totaling $45,000 for 25 years minus $14,245 net solar costs equals a savings of $30,755

-Solar produced energy isn’t taxed and in Florida the law does not allow home improvement property tax increases
+Solar produced energy isn’t taxed and Florida law prohibits home improvement property tax increases as well.

 An added bonus is Cleaner Air To Breathe for generations to come.